 The main idea behind this timeless style is to produce posed photographs for display in a portrait album.
 The photographer works from a “shot list,” ensuring he or she covers all the elements the bride and groom have requested.
 To make sure every detail of the shots is perfect, the photographer and her assistants not only adjust their equipment, but also the background, the subject’s body alignment, and even the attire.

-Click here for an example of Traditional/Classic/Posed-style photography.
+for an example of Traditional/Classic/Posed-style photography.

 Originally favored by the news media, this informal, reality-based approach is the current rage in wedding photography.
 Rather than posing your pictures, the photographer follows you and your guests throughout the wedding day, capturing events as they unfold in order to tell the story of your wedding.
 The photographer has to be able to fade into the background and become “invisible” to the crowd in order to get these candid

 This style, which is often used for engagement photos, is a pleasing blend of traditional and photojournalistic, with an emphasis on composition, lighting and background.
 The photographer places subjects together in an interesting environment, and encourages them to relax and interact.
 Illustrative captures some of the spontaneity of candids, while offering the technical control of posed shots.

-Click here for an example of Illustrative-style photography.
+for an example of Illustrative-style photography.

 Traditional photographers generally excel at the precision required in portraiture—formal, posed pictures that emphasize one or more people.
 Couples interested in a more edgy result may prefer Fine Art Portraiture

 Commercial photographers excel at creating striking, simple photographs that dramatize the subject—and of course, her clothes!
 Though not a style generally included in wedding photography, you may want to choose a photographer with high fashion experience if looking artsy and glamorous while showing off your dress is important to you.

-Click here for an example of High Fashion-style photography.
+for an example of High Fashion-style photography.